Cody-Learner/arch-inst/README.md

 2021-04-04 UPDATE <br>

-Pulled this out and dusted off the cobwebs.
+Pulled this out and dusted off the cobwebs to build a few test installs.
 Cleaned things up a bit and removed of some testing/experimental stuff. <br>